Cockroach Identification & Control

 Where Do Cockroaches Come From?

-The most common entry points for cockroaches are small gaps around windows and doors, cracks in walls, and poorly sealed utility lines.
-In apartment buildings, they can also easily spread between units through common walls, ceilings, vents, ducts, and pipes.
+Cockroaches commonly enter homes through small gaps around windows and doors, cracks in walls, and poorly sealed utility lines.
+In apartment buildings, they easily spread between units via common walls, ceilings, vents, ducts, and pipes.

-In addition, German cockroaches occasionally get inside by hiding or laying eggs in packages, boxes, luggage, laundry, grocery bags, and used furniture.
+German cockroaches, in particular, often get inside by hitching a ride in packages, boxes, luggage, laundry, grocery bags, or used furniture.

 What Attracts Them?

-Cockroaches have a sharp sense of smell (through olfactory receptors on their antennae) allowing them to pick up on food odors from garbage, crumbs, spills, dirty dishes, and greasy stovetops.
+Cockroaches have a sharp sense of smell, using olfactory receptors on their antennae to detect food odors from garbage, crumbs, spills, dirty dishes, and greasy stovetops.

 Do Cockroaches Bite?